android/ndk-samples/sanitizers/README.md

 ## Hardware-assisted Address Sanitizer (hwasan)

 The recommended way to detect memory errors such as use-after-free in native code is with hwasan.
-It uses special hardware features on 64-bit ARM devices, and requires a special build of Android.
-It is preferable to asan (below) because it has much less RAM overhead.
+It uses special hardware features on 64-bit ARM devices.
+It is preferable to asan (below) because it has much less RAM overhead, and is actively supported.

 For more information, including how to flash a build of Android that supports hwasan, refer to the Android developer